salcode/stop-emails/readme.txt

 Contributors: salcode
 Tags: email, development
 Requires at least: 3.6
-Tested up to: 3.6
+Tested up to: 3.8
-Stable tag: 0.1.0
+Stable tag: 0.2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Stops outgoing emails.
+Stops outgoing emails that use wp_mail()

 == Description ==

+Stops outgoing emails sent using wp_mail() function.
-Stops outgoing emails.
-Any outgoing emails will fail silently (i.e. WordPress will operate as if the email were sent successfully but no email will actually be sent).
+Any calls to wp_mail() will fail silently (i.e. WordPress will operate as if the email were sent successfully but no email will actually be sent).
+NOTE: If using the PHP mail() function directly, this plugin will NOT stop the emails.

 == Installation ==